 Chatbots

-11. Virtual Reality (VR) apps
+11. Virtual Reality (VR) Apps

 Web 3.0 has made virtual reality a booming industry, and JavaScript is used frequently for creating exceptional VR experiences.
-So, what can you do with js in terms of VR?
+So, what can you do with JS in terms of VR?
 Take the healthcare industry as an example.
 Surgeons can practice complicated surgeries peacefully using VR without getting tangled with ethical and moral issues.

-In addition, gaming is another industry that heavily relies on the use of JavaScript for development of VR applications.
+In addition, gaming is another industry that heavily relies on the use of JavaScript for the development of VR applications.

 Conclusion

 Since its inception in 1995, JavaScript has come a long way through continuous improvement.
 Now, it’s almost everywhere on the modern web.
 What is JavaScript used for?
-If you have ever wondered about this question, we hope this post has given you some good ideas on the practical implementation and use cases of JavaScript.
+If you have ever wondered about this question, we hope this post has given you some good ideas on the practical implementation and uses of JavaScript.